karthikprabhu17/io-monitor/README.md

 As io_monitor is a library collecting datapoints, default way to collect and display these datapoints is utility called mq_listener.
 To run mq_listener it is required to give it path to message queue file.
 It is also advisable to load at least one output plugin, as otherwise mq_listener won't tell you about events, it collects.

+It is important to highlight that to use mq_listener, you must create a file for your message queue first.
+You may use touch command for this purpose:

+    touch mq1

 Assuming, you have your mq in root directory of this project, you can run mq_listener following way:

     ./mq_listener/mq_listener -m mq1 -p plugins/output_table.so